EHRI/ehri-rest/README.md

 Integrates with the [Neo4j](http://www.neo4j.org) graph database via a server plugin.

-The raison d'être of having a web service backend is to make the job of the front-end easier by performing the following functions:
+The raison d'être of the EHRI web service backend is to make the job of the front-end easier by performing the following functions:

 * serialising and deserialising domain-specific object graphs